-During the past year the United States has suffered several tragedies, including the Oklahoma tornados, the Boston Marathon bombing, the Sandy Hook School massacre, Hurricane Sandy, and the Aurora, Colorado shooting.
-With each passing year these events will be pushed further into our country’s collective past, but our sadness will never diminish.
-Although less than 20% of those exposed to traumatic events are expected to develop Post-Traumatic Stress Disorder (PTSD)1, a large percentage of victims will suffer from distressing post-trauma reactions that interfere with life.
+During the past year, the United States has suffered several tragedies, including the Oklahoma tornados, the Boston Marathon bombing, the Sandy Hook School massacre, Hurricane Sandy, and the Aurora, Colorado shooting.
+With each passing year, these events will be pushed further into our country’s collective past, but our sadness will never diminish.
+Although less than 20% of those exposed to traumatic events are expected to cause post-traumatic stress disorder (PTSD)1, a large percentage of victims will suffer from distressing post-trauma reactions that interfere with life.

 2. Anger: The person may feel irritable, and may experience frequent anger outbursts that are difficult to control.

 3. Numbness and Disconnection: Trauma victims may feel disconnected from others.
 They may also feel numb and have difficulty accessing the loving feelings they know they have for loved ones.

 4. Depression: Depressed mood, hopelessness, and a loss of interest in previously enjoyed activities are common.

 5. Chronic Anxiety: Individuals often report feeling on guard and hypervigilant, and they have difficulty relaxing and “unwinding.”